Unit test your code

 You can also use IntelliTest to explore your .NET code to generate test data and a suite of unit tests.
 For every statement in the code, a test input is generated that will execute that statement.
 A case analysis is performed for every conditional branch in the code.

-Use the following topics to help with understanding and creating unit tests:
+Use the following articles to help with understanding and creating unit tests:

 - Quickstart: Test-driven development with Test Explorer

-- Add unit tests to existing C++ applications
+- How to: Add unit tests to C++ apps

 |Unit testing with Test Explorer: Learn how Test Explorer can help create more productive and efficient unit tests.||- Unit test basics